Music News 2018-2019

 At Smannell & Enham we place great emphasis on music around the school, valuing the pleasure and joy it brings and its pivotal role in developing creativity, and we ensure all children have a rich and broad experience of it.
-This year we have participated in the Chairman's Year of Music organised by Hampshire Councillor, Keith Chapman, to boost musical awareness across the county.
-This has meant keeping a log of all the many music-related activities which have taken place over the year.
-We have received numerous certificates for our participation and will be attending an award ceremony in the Autumn Term.
+Last year we participated in the Chairman's Year of Music organised by Hampshire Councillor, Keith Chapman, to boost musical awareness across the county.
+This meant keeping a log of all the many music-related activities which have taken place over the year.
+We received numerous certificates for our participation and it demonstrated how important music is at Smannell & Enham.

 All children in Years 3 & 4 participate in Hampshire Music Service's Listen to Me programme.
 This means that across two years each child will have specialist music teaching enabling them to experience and learn the basics of up to six musical instruments.
 Weekly hour long lessons are provided and the children not only learn about each instrument but also build up to a termly performance for the whole school and parents.
 The Listen to Me programme allows children to experience music in a group setting at first hand and often gives them a taste for learning a musical instrument.
-This year the children have tried out African drums, keyboards and recorders.
+This year so the children have tried out keyboards and brass instruments.
+At the end of each block they perform to the rest of the school and parents to demonstrate their learning.
 The opportunity for those who wish to continue learning their chosen instrument is offered through the school by Hampshire Music Service at a highly discounted cost.
 We currently offer keyboard and violin tuition but other instruments can be provided depending on demand.

 Within the Listen to Me Programme, children are expected to develop a basic understanding of musical notation.
 They are frequently introduced to the music of major composers and learn a range of Italian musical terms.
 In singing worship, the children are encouraged to actively listen to a wide range of musical styles including jazz, folk, world music and classical.
 They are encouraged to respond emotionally and aesthetically as well as identifying musical instruments and styles.

 We also provide wonderful opportunities for children to experience quality live music either through listening, performing or both.
 Each year we are treated to a performance to the whole school by professional musicians from Hampshire Music Service.
-Next year Swallows class will be spending an exciting afternoon at the Anvil Theatre in Basingstoke participating in a thrilling performance by the London Philharmonia Orchestra.
-Comments from previous years have included: "I would definitely, definitely listen to an orchestra again."
+Earlier this year Swallows class will spent an exciting afternoon at the Anvil Theatre in Basingstoke participating in a thrilling performance by the London Philharmonia Orchestra.
+Comments from children included: "I would definitely, definitely listen to an orchestra again."
 "This really set the standard."
 "I learned about different new types of instruments that I didn't know about before." " I enjoyed this becuase I had to try and unpick the music."
 "It sounded amazing."
-The children in Kingfishers will once again be visiting the Anvil Theatre in July for the Schools' Primary Prom.
-They will be inspired by the talents of Hampshire children's orchestras and ensembles and will have the opportunity to sing along with a live orchestra.
-In July Puffins class took part in the KS1 Vocal Festival where they learned a range of songs on the theme of the seaside and performed alongside children from Westgate School in Winchester where it was hosted.
-Many of our parents attended and were very impressed by the singing of the children in Puffins and their exemplary behaviour.
-Nick Duncombe, of Hampshire Music Service, who lead the concert and previous workshops, also added extremely positive comments about the children's performance skills and musicianship.
+Last year children in Kingfishers and Puffins visited the Anvil Theatre for the Schools' Primary Prom and Barnaby Bear Goes to Space respectively.
+They were inspired by the talents of Hampshire children's orchestras and ensembles and will have the opportunity to sing along with a live orchestra. ,

 Singing in worship is a joyful experience for the whole school and the children sing a range of songs from a wide variety of genres and countries, often in two or more parts.
 We are working towards the silver award from the national singing project, Singup.
 During Treasure Island Week, each class learned a well-known sea shanty which they performed in a special worship - everyone soon caught on and the whole school were singing like old sailors!
 The music leader, Sarah Davis, attends frequent professional development training, including the Wessex Vocal Conference, in order to extend and strengthen repertoire and confidence.

-For the last year we have developed a committed and talented Ukulele Band.
+For the last couple of years we have developed a committed and talented Ukulele Band.
 This is a lunchtime club which is for children at KS2.
 They have performed to great acclaim in church, at the Christmas concerts and in worship.
-Next year a small 'invitation only' drumming club will be piloted to investigate the impact on engagement in learning in other areas of the curriculum.

 We are committed to ensuring that children have high quality musical experiences and as a result have high expectations of their musicality.
 We receive many very positive and highly complimentary comments about the children's singing and general musicianship.
 People are often surprised at what can be achieved by children of such a young age.
 All children have the opportunity to take part in a school play eg at Christmas which of course involves lots of singing.